 About Lord Shani Dev

-Lord Shani is embodied in the planet Saturn and is the Lord of Saturday.
-Shani is also known as Śanaiścara.
+Known as the Lord of Saturday, Shani is also known as Śanaiścara.
 The word shani denotes the seventh day or Saturday in most Indian languages.
 It comes from the word Śanayē Kramati Sa (the one who moves slowly), because Saturn takes about 30 years to revolve around the Sun.

 Shani is known as the greatest teacher and well-wisher for the righteous, as well the greatest punisher for those who follow the path of evil, betrayal, backstabbing and unjust revenge.
 He is usually depicted in dark color, clothed in black.
 Shani holds a sword, arrows and two daggers, and is seen mounted on a crow, which is Shani's vāhana.
 As a protector of property, Shani is able to repress the thieving tendencies of birds.
 Lord Shani is also called as Sanaischarya, Shanishwara and Chaya Putra.

 Shani Pooja is performed to pacify the planet Shani and nullify its malefic effects as far as possible so that the period passes off peacefully without giving much trouble and harm to the person.